Haivision/srt/docs/API/API-socket-options.md

 * when the current socket's binding address is of IPv4 domain
 * when the peer's address is an IPv6-mapped-IPv4 address

-The IPv6 in-transmission IP version is assumed only if the peer's address is a true IPv6 address (not IPv4 mapped).
-It is then not possible to determine what the payload size limit until the connection is established.
-Parts of the SRT facilities that must allocate any resources according to this value prior to connecting are using the layout as per IPv4 because this way they allocate more space than needed in the worst case.
+The IPv6 transmission case is assumed only if the peer's address is a true IPv6 address (not IPv4 mapped).
+It is then not possible to determine the payload size limit until the connection is established.
+SRT operations that must allocate any resources according to this value prior to connecting will assume IPv4 transmission because this way, in the worst case, they allocate more space than needed .

-This value can be set on both connection parties independently, but after connection this option gets an effectively negotiated value, which is the less one from both parties.
-If this effective value is too small on any of the connection peers, the connection is rejected (or late-rejected on the caller side).
+This value can be set on both connection parties independently, but after connection `SRTO_MSS` gets a negotiated value, which is the lesser of the two.
+If this effective value is too small for either of the connection peers, the connection is rejected (or late-rejected on the caller side).

-This value then effectively controls:
+This value then controls:

 * The maximum size of the payload in a single UDP packet ("remaining space").